Elchaca011/trabajo-web/README.md

 ## How to Use

-1.Clone the repository: git clone https://github.com/InakiGopar/the-lord-of-the-rings-page.git.
+1. Clone the repository: git clone https://github.com/InakiGopar/the-lord-of-the-rings-page.git.
-2.Open index.html in your web browser.
+2. Open index.html in your web browser.